MicrosoftDocs/Devices-docs/surface-hub/differences-between-surface-hub-and-windows-10-enterprise.md

 #### Event viewer

-Windows 10 Team 2020 Update 2 adds support for the Windows Event Viewer, which is identical to the Event Viewer installed on Windows 10 Pro or Windows 10 Enterprise.
+Windows 10 Team 2020 Update 2 adds support for the Windows Event Viewer, which is identical to the [Event Viewer](/host-integration-server/core/windows-event-viewer1) installed on Windows 10 Pro or Windows 10 Enterprise.

 **To open Event viewer:**

 1. Sign in to **Settings** app with admin credentials.
 2. Select **Update & Security** > **Logs** and under Event Viewer, select **Open**.

+To learn more, see [Windows Event Viewer](/host-integration-server/core/windows-event-viewer1).

 ### Remote management and monitoring